Should You Increase Your Credit Limit? Here Are the Pros and Cons

 Timing your request well can make a big difference in whether it's approved and whether it benefits you.

-Here's a breakdown of the conditions that tend to favor a successful, beneficial credit limit increase request:
+Here's a breakdown of conditions that favor a successful request:

 • Your income has increased since you opened the account